Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: A Small Area Estimation Exercise

+where $D_m$ denotes the sampling variance of the survey estimator, usually assumed to be known to allow for identifiability, $\boldsymbol \beta$ the set of regression coefficients and $\sigma^2$ the model variance.
+This clearly implies $\mathbb{E}(\hat{\theta}_m)=\theta_m$ $\forall m$, i.e. the unbiasedness of survey estimators.
+As a consequence, neglecting the bias correction of survey estimators effectively leads to model misspecification.

-Concerning inequality design-based estimators, their variance estimation may be easily carried out via linearization as seen in Section \ref{biasresults}.
-Linearized variables for each measure may be easily derived from (\ref{linearizationformula}) consistently with \cite{Langel2013} results for Gini Index and \cite{Biewen2006} results for Generalized Entropy and Atkinson Indexes.
-On the other hand, the estimation of bias-corrected estimators variance adds a new level of complexity since the estimator formula is no longer the classical one.
-In fact it comprises a bias-correction component that appears cumbersome to estimate via linearization since it is inherently a results of several linearizations, leading to an over-simplified and unreliable linearization loop.
+As mentioned above, the sampling variance is separately estimated from the data and given as input to the small area model.
+Since our exercise is merely illustrative, we adopt the Monte Carlo variances of the design-based simulation in Section \ref{simulationsection} as sampling variances and simulated covariates for both estimators.
+However, in real applications, variance estimation is the crux of an SAE procedure.
+In the case of uncorrected inequality estimators, it may be easily carried out via linearization.
+Linearized variables for each measure could be derived consistently with \citet{Langel2013} for the Gini index and \citet{Biewen2006} for the Generalized Entropy and the Atkinson indexes.
+On the other hand, the variance of bias-corrected estimators adds a new level of complexity since the estimator formula is no longer the classical one.
+Indeed, it comprises a bias correction component that appears cumbersome to estimate via linearization since it is inherently a result of several linearizations.
+Therefore, in real applications, we recommend relying on resampling methods.
+An example of such a method is the design-aware bootstrap procedure developed by \citet{Fabrizi2011, fabrizi2020functional}.
+A comprehensive review of the use of bootstrap methods for survey data can be found in \citet{lahiri2003impact}.